 - The counter is clearly visible from the entrance.

 - There is step-free access to the counter.

 - There is a clear unobstructed route to the counter.

 - There are windows, TVs, glazed screens or mirrors behind the counter which could adversely affect the ability of someone to lip read.

-- The counter is not placed in front of a background which is patterned.
+- The counter is placed in front of a plain background.

 - The lighting levels at the counter are good.

 - There is sufficient space to write or sign documents on the counter.

 - There is not a lowered section of the counter.

 - There is not a hearing assistance system at the counter.

 - There is step free access throughout the betting area.